jthayden/RunATL-app2/readme.md

 # Project 3
 ## RunATL App by John Hayden

-RunATL is an app used by runners looking to find good running parks and trails in the Atlanta area.
+RunATL is an app used by runners to find good running trails and parks in the Atlanta area.

 ### To view app, please visit:
 [RunATL](https://morning-island-53325.herokuapp.com/)